-- On the metal tag attached to the top of the instrument panel on the driver's side. - On the certification label.
+• The top of the instrument panel on the driver's side.

+• On the certification label.
 This label is required by the National Highway Traffic Safety Administration and is made of special material.
 If it is tampered with, it will be destroyed or a destruction pattern will appear.